21st Biennial Symposium on Violence & Aggression

 Keynote Speakers

-Use of Risk Assessment With Indigenous Persons: Too Risky to Use, or Too Risky Not To? - Dr. Mark Olver (University of Saskatchewan) and Dr. Keira Stockdale (University of Saskatchewan)
+Use of Risk Assessment with Indigenous Persons: Too Risky to Use, or Too Risky Not To? - Dr. Mark Olver (University of Saskatchewan) and Dr. Keira Stockdale (University of Saskatchewan)

 Moving Women Through the Justice System - Senator Kim Pate